 Peter Bosma studied English Language and Literature in Groningen and has been working as a subtitler for television and cinema since 1995.
 He is also a freelance editor and a board member of the Subtitles Department of the Dutch “Auteursbond”.

-View the program via this Zoom LINK.
-Online from 23 February, 7:30 PM
+View the program via this LINK.

 This event is co-organized and funded by EUNIC and the Directorate-General for Translation of the European Commission.